Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

 The simulation settings are as follows: convergence tolerance of $\epsilon = 10^{-8}$, maximum number of \ac{CGA} iterations $I = 8000$, maximum Armijo line search steps $L = 200$, sufficient increase coefficient for the stepsize of $2\times 10^{-11}$, initial stepsize $c_{\text{init}} = 1$, contraction factor for the stepsize $c_{\text{dec}} = 0.75$, and the symmetry enforcing penalty constant $\nu = 1$.
-Results indicate that more complex architectures require a larger number of iterations to converge; for instance, the single-connected case converges in approximately $50$ iterations, while the full-connected case requires around $2500$ iterations under the same conditions.
-Additionally, the convergence speed of the algorithm depends on the number of \acp{RE} and the maximum transmit power $P_{\mathrm{max}}$, as well as on the initial scattering matrix, which in this article is chosen as a random unitary symmetric matrix.
-The figure represents results generated for one Monte-Carlo iteration, hence the reason for the non-smooth convergence curves.
+Results indicate that more complex architectures require a larger number of iterations to converge; for instance, the single-connected case converges in approximately {$100$} iterations, while the full-connected case requires around {$600$} iterations under the same conditions.

+Additionally, the convergence speed of the algorithm depends on the number of \acp{RE} and the maximum transmit power $P_{\mathrm{max}}$, as well as on the initial scattering matrix, which in this article is chosen as a random unitary symmetric matrix. {Regarding solution quality, since the reformulated optimization problem in \eqref{eq:P3a_obj} is convex, the \ac{FP}-based approach applied to the originally non-convex problem is guaranteed to converge to a stationary point, as the adopted approximation yields a monotonically non-decreasing objective sequence \cite{ShenTSP2018_1,ShenTSP2018_2 }.
+However, due to the non-convexity of the original problem, the stationary point generally corresponds to a local optimum.}